frederic-perez/AmE-dictionary/data/dictionary.md

 __Frappuccino__
 __frat house__
 __frat__ _n_ _informal_ A college fraternity. _A frat house._
-__fraternal twin__ _n_ One of a pair of twins, not necessarily resembling each other or of the same sex, that develop from two separately fertilized ova.
+__fraternal twin__ _n_ :two: One of a pair of twins, not necessarily resembling each other or of the same sex, that develop from two separately fertilized ova.
 Compare _identical twin._
 __frats__ _n_
 __fraudulent__ _adj_ :two::hammer:
 __fraught__ _adj_ :nine::m: /FRAWT/ __1__ (of a situation or course of action) Filled with (something undesirable).
 When fraught is used in the phrase “fraught with,” it means “full of something bad or unwanted.” _Ever since their cat went missing, the atmosphere in their apartment has been fraught._ _The paper was poorly researched and fraught with errors._ _Marketing any new product is fraught with danger._ _Predicting the future is fraught with danger._ __2__ Causing or having a lot of emotional stress or worry.
 Causing or affected by anxiety or stress. _One of the most fraught jobs in government._